 How to organize your speech?
 Speech structure: Opening, body, conclusionSpeech structure

-How to organize your speech?
-In this article you find the simplest possible structure, taught at school level.
-It’s still taught because it still works.
+How do you organize your speeches and presentations?
+In this article you will find the simplest structure already taught at school level.
+It is still taught because it still works.

-This is the simplest possible structure, taught at school level.
-It’s still taught because it still works.
-Like any good story, your speech needs a clear beginning and ending.
+This is the most simple structure taught at school level.
+It is still taught because it is easily constructed and works.
+Like any good story, your speech or presentation needs a clear beginning and a clear ending.

-By providing your speech with a beginning, a middle, and an end, you will lay the foundations for a successful speech that fulfills all of your aspirations.
+By giving your speech a beginning, a middle and an end, you lay the foundation for a successful speech that meets the expectations of the audience.

-Focus the attention of your audience by creating an interesting opening sentence that captures the audience’s attention.
+Attract the attention of your audience by creating an interesting opening that attracts the attention of the audience.
 The first minute of your speech is probably the most important.
+Captivate your audience.
 This can be achieved in several ways.
-You could raise a thought-provoking question.
+You could ask a thought-provoking question.
 Or make an interesting or controversial statement.
 Or recite a corresponding quote.
 Awaken your audience and amaze them.

-Give your audience a sense of why the subject matter of your speech is relevant or important for them, set the stage and prepare them for the main ideas of the speech to come.
+Give your audience a sense of why the subject of your speech is relevant or important to them, prepare the stage and the audience for the main ideas of the upcoming speech.

-State a single, clear, identifiable thesis in a way that is as concrete, specific, and precise as possible.
-Give your audience a preview of the ideas to come.
-When necessary, tell them how you organize the speech.
+Deliver a single, clear, identifiable thesis in a way that is as concrete, specific and precise as possible.
+Give your audience a preview of upcoming ideas.
+If necessary, tell them how you organize the speech.
 This makes it easier for your audience to follow.

 Communicate a few important points.
-Organize the point so that related points follow one another so that each point builds upon the previous one.
-This will give your speech a more logical progression, and make easier for the audience to listen.
+Organize the point so that related points follow each other so that each point builds on the previous one.
+This will give your speech a more logical development and make it easier for the audience to listen.

 Don’t overwhelm your audience with too many details.
-It is better to focus on a few points well than to have too many points, none of which are made satisfactorily.
+It is better to focus on a few points than to have too many points, none of which have an effect.

-Then devise a good conclusion.
-The closing of your speech must contain some of your strongest material.
-Speeches should end with a bang.
+Then find a good conclusion to the speech.
+The conclusion of your speech must include some of your strongest materials.
+Speeches and presentations should end with a bang.

 - Summarize the key messages of your speech.